Tinkerforge/doc/en/source/Software/API_Bindings_Perl.rst

 Testing an Example
 ------------------

-If you can't or don't want to use CPAN, you can also use the source directly, just create a folder for your project and copy the ``Tinkerforge`` folder from ``source/`` and the example you want to try in there (e.g. the Stepper configuration example from
+If you can't or don't want to use the CPAN package, you can also use the source directly, just create a folder for your project and copy the ``Tinkerforge`` folder from ``source/`` and the example you want to try in there (e.g. the Stepper configuration example from